Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Additional Experiment Information

 \subsection{ZzzTCM Dataset and IKG Processing}

-We extracted patient narratives from the dataset provided by the Provincial Traditional Chinese Medicine (TCM) institution, focusing on symptoms related to insomnia.
-By merging records with the same patient EMPI and visit ID, we obtained the medical histories of patients who had multiple visits.
-During data preprocessing, we filtered out blank medical records and used ChatGPT to extract symptom information from each medical record.
-After that, we consolidated data from all visits of the same patient and transformed symptoms and herbs into multi-hot vectors before training.
-At the same time, we indexed the herbs and symptoms, starting from 0, and constructed triples based on the co-occurrence of symptoms and herbs, which are added to the constructed knowledge graph to form an Interaction Knowledge Graph (IKG).
-If an entity in the constructed knowledge graph was not found in the herbs or symptoms, we continued indexing to ensure that all entities in the IKG had index values.
+\textbf{ZzzTCM Dataset} We extracted patient narratives from the dataset provided by the Provincial Traditional Chinese Medicine (TCM) institution, focusing on symptoms related to insomnia.
+By merging records with the same patient EMPI and diagnosis ID, we obtained the medical histories of patients who had multiple diagnoses.
+During data preprocessing, we filtered out blank medical records and used the ChatGPT API called the gpt-3.5-turbo model to extract the patients' symptoms set based on the prompt "Please extract the keywords of the patient's relevant symptoms".
+After that, we consolidated data from all diagnoses of the same patient and transformed symptoms and herbs into multi-hot vectors before training.

+\textbf{Interaction Knowledge Graph} We construct an Interaction Knowledge Graph (IKG) from multiple data sources.
+The IKG contains $\mathcal{R}$ edge relations and $V$ entities, which include bidirectional edge directions, such as symptom-related herbs, and herb-related symptoms.
+The entities of IKG contain herbs, symptoms, diseases, pathogeny, et al. At the same time, we indexed the herbs and symptoms, starting from 0, and constructed triples based on the co-occurrence of symptoms and herbs, which are added to the constructed knowledge graph to form an Interaction Knowledge Graph (IKG).
+If an entity in the constructed initial knowledge graph was not found in the herbs or symptoms, we continued indexing to ensure that all entities in the IKG had index values.
 We further trained the IKG using completion embedding techniques.

+The process of initial knowledge graph construction was divided into two main stages: first, we dynamically acquired data from websites in the relevant domains using crawling techniques such as Python, the relevant URLs are labeled in Table \ref{tab:data statistics}, which were subsequently systematically cleaned and organized.
+Next, the second step is to extract relevant ternary knowledge from the web data by applying manually designed rules.
+For example, we can convert information such as "Yang Er Ju has the efficacy of moving qi and relieving pain, and can treat wind-heat and colds" into the representation of TCM knowledge such as (Yang Er Ju, drug main treatment, wind-heat and colds) and (Yang Er Ju, drug-related effects, moving qi and relieving pain).
+Through these steps, we constructed the initial knowledge graph.

 The statistics of the ZzzTCM dataset and IKG are reported in Table \ref{tab:data statistics}.
-In addition, part of the IKG is shown in Fig.\ref{fig:IKG}.
+In addition, common symptoms and herbal statistics are shown in Fig.\ref{fig:radar} and part of the IKG is shown in Fig.\ref{fig:IKG}.